 Report packets are typically e-mailed to you (password protection available) in about a week, unless you have requested and paid to have a printed version mailed, or made arrangements to pick your packet up from a service location.
 Report packets include:

 - your customized/individualized Actions Checklist (for clients opting for image review/consultation),

 - a cover letter recapping the imaging services at The Thermogram Center,

 - Guide to Understanding Risk Assessing Thermal Imaging Reports and Further Evaluation Resources, and

-- grayscale, reversed grayscale, and color print-outs of your images.
+- grayscale, reversed grayscale, and color images.

 30 - 60 minute consultation post-appointment: